Soft Phonon Charge-Density Wave Formation in the Kagome Metal KV$_3$Sb$_5$

 Single crystals of KV$_3$Sb$_5$ were synthesized using a self-flux method \cite{Yu2021}.
 Resistivity measurements show a CDW transition at $T_{\rm CDW}=78$~K and a residual resistivity ratio (RRR) of $\sim39$ [Fig.~\ref{Figure1}(e)], consistent with previous reports \cite{Ortiz2019,Ortiz2021a}.
 IXS measurements were carried out using the HERIX spectrometer at the Advanced Photon Source, Argonne National Laboratory, with 23.72~keV incident X-rays \cite{Said2020,Toellner2011}.
 The energy resolution is determined to be $\sim1.73$~meV by measuring a plexiglass standard.
 Momentum transfers are indexed in reciprocal lattice units (r.l.u.) of the high temperature $P6/mmm$ structure, with CDW peaks at ${\bf q}=(0.5,0.5,0.5)$ [$L$-point in Fig.~\ref{Figure1}(b)] and equivalent positions.
 First-principles calculations were performed using the \texttt{Quantum ESPRESSO} package \cite{Giannozzi_2017}, using the Perdew, Burke, and Ernzerhof parameterization of the generalized gradient approximation \cite{GGA}.
-The lattice parameters were optimized with a $\Gamma$-centered $12\times12\times8$ $\mathbf{k}$-mesh with a Gaussian broadening of 0.001~Ry for low electron temperature and 0.01~Ry for high electron temperature \cite{Souliou2022,Korshunov2023,Cao2023}.
-The phonon spectrum was obtained using density-functional perturbation theory (DFPT) with a $4\times4\times2$ $\mathbf{q}$-mesh\cite{DFPT}.
+The lattice parameters were optimized with a $\Gamma$-centered $12\times12\times8$ $\mathbf{k}$-mesh, and different Gaussian smearings were used to simulate different electronic temperatures \cite{Souliou2022,Korshunov2023,Cao2023}.
+The phonon spectrum was obtained using density-functional perturbation theory (DFPT) with a $4\times4\times2$ $\mathbf{q}$-mesh \cite{DFPT}.
 The electron-phonon coupling was calculated using the \texttt{EPW} \cite{EPW} package, and the bare electron susceptibility was calculated using a symmetrized Wannier Hamiltonian \cite{wannier90,WannSymm}.
 See the Supplemental Material for further experimental and computational details \cite{SI}.